Bare-Metal-Tom/bare-metal-tom.github.io/_posts/2025-06-22-WIN-22-SERV-CORE-KEY-AUTH-SSH-DOC.md

 It can be very easy to set up the ssh service on one of your servers and then connect to it using the command -

-`ssh username@10.10.10.1<br />
+ssh username@10.10.10.1<br/>
-#change example username and IP address to match real username and IP<br />
+#change example username and IP address to match real username and IP<br/>
-#then enter "yes" to accept the fingerprint of the host your are connecting to<br />
+#then enter "yes" to accept the fingerprint of the host your are connecting to<br/>
 #IF you trust this host.
-And then finally input your password<br />`
+And then finally input your password<br/>

 This CAN work well, especially if you are on trusted network.
 BUT you probably want to opt for a more secure authentication method if you are connecting to a server over an untrustworthy network such as the public internet or perhaps a large corporate network.